KoroYsabela/mental-health-awareness/README.md

 The most significant use of AI was through the creation of [images](#images-and-icons), initial designing of the [colour palette.](#colour-scheme), and the text content used for the website.
 This was done in order to focus on building a website through what has been taught and to prevent too much time being spent on looking for content to use.

 Github Copilot (connected with VSCode) was also used to help with debugging or adding quick lines/fixes of code in HMTL or CSS, to help prevent spending a lot of time on small things.
+### Reflection:
+AI played a supportive role in developing **Stronger Minds**.
+It helped to identify where in the code could the issue have stemmed from and provided multiple solutions that could help to fix.
+Fortunately, most of my issues were only quick fixes and copilot was able to save me a lot of time.

+However, some of the solutions did not lead to a fix and sometimes caused more issues, but through asking the reasons for the solution copilot tried to provide me with, I was able to understand concepts a bit better.
+This showed me that AI can't replace real understanding and it would be best to use it to help me better understand code concepts, rather than doing the work for me.

 ## Testing
 ### Google's Lighthouse Performance